Generating Permutations with Restricted Containers

-the first class is easy to enumerate (we can compute terms in polynomial time) but lacks a simple D-finite generating function, the second has an algebraic generating function (see Section~\ref{sec-schroeder} where we analyze it as a $\C$-machine), and the third seems very difficult to enumerate (the current record is 36 terms, computed by Conway and Guttmann~\cite{conway:on-the-growth-r:} building on the approach of Johansson and Nakamura~\cite{johansson:using-functiona:} and Conway and Guttmann~\cite{conway:on-the-growth-r:}).
+the first class is easy to enumerate (we can compute terms in polynomial time) seems to lack a D-finite generating function, the second has an algebraic generating function (see Section~\ref{sec-schroeder} where we analyze it as a $\C$-machine), and the third seems very difficult to enumerate (the current record is 50 terms, computed by Conway, Guttmann, and Zinn-Justin~\cite{conway:1324-avoiding-p:} building on the work of Johansson and Nakamura~\cite{johansson:using-functiona:} and Conway and Guttmann~\cite{conway:on-the-growth-r:}).

 Noonan and Zeilberger~\cite{noonan:the-enumeration:} conjectured in 1996 that every finitely based permutation class has a D-finite generating function.
 Zeilberger changed his mind about the conjecture less than a decade later (see \cite{elder:problems-and-co:}) and Garrabrant and Pak~\cite{Garrabrant:Pattern-avoidan:} have recently disproved it.
-We believe that the class $\Av(4231,4123,4312)$ represents a good candidate to be the first \emph{concrete} counterexample to the false conjecture.
+We believe that the class